 Reporting sexual harassment and sexual violence is the survivor’s choice.
 Every survivor’s experience and life circumstances are different and the choice is theirs.
 A university or local Victim Advocate and/or any SART member can assist you at any point in the reporting process outlined below.

 Confidential reporting, meaning you can disclose in complete confidence, can be made to on and off campus support centers, including SCSU Counseling Services, SCSU Health Services, 24 hour hotline staff members, and clergy.
-See page 2 for a list of confidential SART members and local community agencies.
+Please see the list of SART members and those who are identified as "CONFIDENTIAL RESOURCE"

 University Police Website Office of Judicial Affairs Website